liatrio/devops-bootcamp/docs/README.md

   category: TechDocs
   estReadingMinutes: 10
   exercises:
-    - name: Enable documentation for an already existing entity
+    - name: Enable Documentation for an Existing Entity
       description: >
         This exercise instructs students to add the bare minimum amount of files needed for their Backstage instance to generate an MkDocs site and